White Tiger (Angela del Toro): Powers and abilities

-The White Tiger amulets augment Angela's strength, speed, stamina, agility, reflexes, reactions, coordination, balance, and endurance to superhuman levels, and also endow her with formidable martial arts skills.
-The amulets may also enhance Angela's recuperative powers, as they apparently did with Hector.
-She has the ability to blend in with her surroundings, using the amulets to camouflage herself (however, this only works when she wears her costume, as the amulets do not affect her normal clothing).

-Angela is a trained investigator, a good shot with firearms, and an experienced unarmed combatant.
+The White Tiger amulets augment Angela del Toro's strength, speed, stamina, agility, reflexes, reactions, coordination, balance, and endurance to superhuman levels.
+It also endow her with formidable martial arts skills.
+The amulets can enhance her recuperative powers.
+She has the ability to blend in with her surroundings, using the amulets to camouflage herself.
+Additionally, Angela is a trained investigator, a good shot with firearms, and an experienced unarmed combatant.

+Reception

+Critical response

+Deirdre Kaye of Scary Mommy called Angela del Toro a "role model" and a "truly heroic" female character.
+Heather Marlette of Screen Rant included Angela del Toro in their "Marvel: 10 Incredible Latinx Characters" list.

 Other versions

-House Of M

-Angela appears as part of Luke Cage's underground human resistance in the House of M crossover.
-When the Sentinels attack, she is one of the members who didn't get teleported out by Cloak.
-It is revealed that she joined Luke's "Avengers" early on and received the amulet when it was sent to her through the mail by Hector Ayala.
+An alternate universe variant of Angela del Toro from Earth-58163 appears in House of M: Avengers #3.
+This version is a member of Luke Cage's underground human resistance movement against mutants who received her amulet by mail from Hector Ayala.